moiSentineL/ThoughtLogger/README.md

 ![inifile](https://user-images.githubusercontent.com/68242099/135040471-4d9fd50b-72d3-4696-baac-9490145b5b62.png ".ini file")

 #### To change the custom text:
 Change the `customtext` value to the text you'd like to appear.
-Remember, there is a limit of 22 characters.
+Remember, there is a limit of **22 characters**.

 #### To change the background color:
 Change the `backgroundcolor` value to the hex code of the color you'd like to appear.
 For example `#000000` is for black.